Catherine22/Frontend-Development/JavaScript/README.md

 parallel().then(console.log); // Parallel is done: a b c
 ```

-2. Get the first result by leveraging `Promise.race` (In this case, you don't care all the other ones)
+2. Get the first result by leveraging `Promise.race` (In this case, you don't care about all the other ones)

 ```Javascript
 async function race() {